wuyangf7/OPERA/README.md

 7	ENSG00000213413	99817488	cg10547843	99601692	1.58132e-09	1	0.901598	0.901598	7.199497e-03	2.671772e-03	2.200594e-02
 ...
 ```
-Columns are chromosome, probe ID for the 1st exposure, probe position for the 1st exposure, probe ID for the 2nd exposure, probe position for the 2nd exposure, PPA for no associations, PPA for the 1st exposure marginal association, PPA for the 2nd exposure marginal association, PPA for the 1st and 2nd exposures joint association, p-value from HEIDI for the 1st exposure association, p-value from HEIDI for the 2nd exposure association, and p-value from HEIDI for the 1st and 2nd exposures joint association.
+Columns are chromosome, rs ID for GWAS SNP, physical position for GWAS SNP, probe ID for the 1st exposure, probe position for the 1st exposure, probe ID for the 2nd exposure, probe position for the 2nd exposure, PPA for no associations, PPA for the 1st exposure marginal association, PPA for the 2nd exposure marginal association, PPA for the 1st and 2nd exposures joint association, p-value from HEIDI for the 1st exposure association, p-value from HEIDI for the 2nd exposure association, and p-value from HEIDI for the 1st and 2nd exposures joint association.
 Missing value is represented by "NA".

 ## Command line to generate a data file for xQTL plot
 > opera --besd-flist mylist1 --gwas-summary mygwas.ma --bfile mydata --beqtl-summary xQTL1 --out myplot --plot --probe ENSG00000085514 --probe-wind 500 --gene-list glist-hg19